JECan/rshell/README.md

 * piping throws several perrors, with correct output in only some cases.

 * make must be called after every IO redirection command ```<``` ```>``` ```>>``` ```|```.

+* `cd` changes to home directory only, it cannot take in arguements.

 ls
 ===